SimranKodwani-2003/Entertainment-Data-Analysis/README.md

 1. **data/**: Raw and cleaned datasets used for analysis.
 2. **powerbi/**: Power BI files (.pbix) containing the dashboards and reports.
 3. **reports/**: Detailed reports summarizing the findings and insights.

+## Acknowledgements

+- Data sources providing the entertainment industry data.
+- Open-source community for the tools and libraries used in this project.